How to Generate Barcode & QR Code Stickers in Laravel Using Milon Barcode and Snappy PDF

 • Displaying them in Blade templates

-• Exporting as PDFs
+• Exporting labels as PDFs (custom size: 2in × 1in)

-1. Install Dependencies
+1. Install Required Packages

-We’ll use two packages:
+We’ll use two Laravel-friendly libraries:

 composer require milon/barcode